 If roommates/neighbours have concerns with their living environment, the following steps are required in pursuit of a mutually-agreeable solution.

 a.
-Roommates/neighbours must first honestly and openly talk with each other and attempt to work out the issues;
+Roommates/neighbours must first honestly and openly talk with each other and attempt to work out the issues

 b.
-If the problem fails to be resolved, roommates /neighbours must then consult the Resident Assistant (RA), who will mediate discussions in the hopes of arriving at a resolution to the issue(s);
+If the problem fails to be resolved, roommates /neighbours must then consult the Resident Assistant (RA), who will mediate discussions in the hopes of arriving at a resolution to the issue(s)

 c.
 Finally, if no other measures work to resolve the issue(s), roommates/neighbours will consult with the Residence Coordinator (RC) to discuss options and to resolve the situation as provided for in the Residence Community Standards.

 NOTE: room transfers will be considered only as a “last-resort” option and will not take place until each of the above steps has reasonably been attempted.
 Exceptions can be made by Residence Services staff in extenuating circumstances.